AresMUSH/ares-docker/README.md

 ```

 You should now be able to connect to your game on localhost:4201 and connect to the web portal at http://localhost:4200.

+> Note: Use the game's `shutdown` command before stopping the container, to ensure the database has a chance to save all your latest changes.